DW-Tas/Klicky-00/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-# Klicky-00: Zero X,Y offset probe (WIP)
+# Klicky-00: Zero X,Y offset probe (RC2)

 Building on the amazing work of JosAr ([Klicky Probe](https://github.com/jlas1/Klicky-Probe)), whoppingpochard ([PCB Klicky](https://github.com/tanaes/whopping_Voron_mods/tree/main/pcb_klicky)), and Majarspeed ([Unklicky](https://github.com/majarspeed/Unklicky)) this mod moves the probe directly under the nozzle (X,Y 0,0) and also has the nozzle touching the probe so that you can reliably use it as your z endstop with consistent z-offset.
 All the usual caveats about clean nozzles during probing apply here too.

-The goal of this probe is to give TAP-like consistency with repeatable Z-offset even when changing nozzles.
+The goal of this probe is to give accurate, nozzle probe-like, repeatable Z-offset on a budget even when changing nozzles.

 ![render](images/Klicky-00_RC2_render.png)
 <br/> <br/>